ANALYSIS-No guarantee of new Maxwell trial after juror's revelations, experts say

 In U.S. court cases, prospective jurors who the judge decides are biased or have a conflict of interest can be dismissed for cause.
 After that, both the defense and prosecutors can each dismiss a certain number of jurors for no particular reason, known as a peremptory strike.

-Prospective jurors in the Maxwell case were asked during a pre-trial questionnaire whether they had ever been sexually abused.
+Prospective jurors in the Maxwell case in Manhattan federal court were asked during a pre-trial questionnaire whether they had ever been sexually abused.
 Those who answered "yes" were later questioned by U.S. District Judge Alison Nathan about whether they could be impartial, court records show.

 Scotty David told Reuters on Tuesday he "flew through" the form.
 He said he did not remember a question that asked if he was ever a victim of sexual abuse, but would have answered honestly.
 He told Reuters he was not asked about any personal experience with sex abuse in follow-up questioning.